 BACK COVER COVER

 ABOUT THE WRITER Draw a picture here.

-STEP 2: fold
+- STEE

-Write your name here. on the d
+Write your name here.
+Write the name of the book here.

-white your name here.
-STEP 2: fold on the dotted line STEP : Staple on this side
+write your name here. lotted li

+ne STER

+: Staple

 Write your age here.
 Write the name of the book here.

-white your age here. state the name of the book here.
+I side

 Write where you live.
 Fill in your name (you are the writer).

 8

 STEP 4. cut on the solid line after you have stapled your book STEP 1: fold on the dotted line

-S
+S 7

-I

-1

 Continue with your story here.
 Continue with your story here.

+To the second se

+Draw a picture here.
+Draw a picture here.